gytis-ivaskevicius/linux-gpu-debug-helper/arch/browsers/qutebrowser.md

-You can add an option in your `{{ic|config.py}}`{=mediawiki} to open a video in *mpv*, in the following example pressing `{{ic|Ctrl+/}}`{=mediawiki} will bring up all the available video links on the page, then simply press the corresponding key combination for the video link you require and it will open it up in mpv
+You can add an option in your `{{ic|config.py}}`{=mediawiki} to open a video in *mpv*, in the following example pressing `{{ic|Ctrl+/}}`{=mediawiki} will bring up all the available video links on the page, then simply press the corresponding key combination for the video link you require and it will open it up in mpv:

 ```{=mediawiki}
 {{hc|config.py|